-&lt;sup>75 5 U.S.C. § 557(b) ("On appeal from or review of the initial decision, the agency has all the powers which it would have in making the initial decision.").
+&lt;sup>79 5 U.S.C. § 557(b) ("On appeal from or review of the initial decision, the agency has all the powers which it would have in making the initial decision.").

-Agencies should seek to include the agency official responsible for assigning adjudicators in any intermediate appellate review of recusal matters.
+Adjudicators should provide, and agencies should strive to publish, written explanations of adjudicators' recusal decisions.
+Similarly, appellate reviewers of adjudicators' recusal decisions should provide, and agencies should attempt to publish, written explanations of the appellate reviewers' decisions.
+Agencies should also seek to include the agency official responsible for assigning adjudicators in any intermediate appellate review of recusal matters.
 This would allow agencies to retain the right to assign adjudicators to individual cases and would ensure that the reviewing authority would understand the institutional consequences of recusal and reassignment in a given proceeding.

-Agencies will also be faced with a determination as to whether recusal issues will be appealable on an interlocutory basis.
-The issues raised in the recusal context are the same for any interlocutory review issue-the cost of delaying the adjudication on the merits in order to resolve a recusal question versus the benefit of avoiding redundant proceedings where recusal is found to be necessary after the initial adjudication is completed.
+Agencies will be faced with a determination as to whether recusal issues will be appealable on an interlocutory basis.
+The issues raised in the recusal context are the same as any interlocutory review issue-the cost of delaying the adjudication on the merits in order to resolve a recusal question versus the benefit of avoiding redundant proceedings where recusal is found to be necessary after the initial adjudication is completed.
 Agencies with large adjudicatory dockets may be less inclined to permit interlocutory review for fear of overwhelming appellate reviewers and delaying large numbers of active adjudications.
 Agencies with smaller dockets will likely have fewer recusal issues to review and therefore whether they are available on an interlocutory basis may have less of an overall impact on agency effectiveness.